aalto-ics-kepaco/lcms2struct_exp/run_scripts/README.md

   --write_out_averaged_margins \
   --debug
 ```
-   Note that you need to give the full path to the location of the max-marginals' base-directory.
+   Note that you need to give the absolute path to the location of the max-marginals' base-directory.

 8) After running the above command the directory structure will look like:
 ```bash